Malaria drugs' promise for coronavirus spurs hope, shortages

 Among the studies underway is one led by the University of Minnesota throughout the U.S. to see if hydroxychloroquine can prevent people exposed to the virus from getting sick or reduce the severity of illness if they do.
 It's aimed at health care workers and people with someone in their home who has tested positive.
 People can email covid19@umn.edu if they think they're eligible.

-Associated Press writers Lindsey Tanner in Chicago, Angela Charlton in Paris and Linda A. Johnson in Trenton, New Jersey, contributed to this report.
+Associated Press writers Lindsey Tanner in Chicago, Angela Charlton in Paris, Linda A. Johnson in Trenton, New Jersey, and Astrid Galvan in Phoenix contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.